 The 91 Express Lanes Fund participates in OCTA's Commingled Investment Pool.
-OCTA maintains cash and investments in accordance with an Investment Policy (Policy) adopted initially by OCTA's Board of Directors (Board) on May 8, 1995, and most recently amended on June 13, 2016.
+OCTA maintains cash and investments in accordance with an Investment Policy (Policy) adopted initially by OCTA's Board of Directors (Board) on May 8, 1995, and most recently amended on June 12, 2017.
 The Policy complies with, or is more restrictive than, the California Government Code (Code).
-At June 30, 2016, the investment portfolios were maintained at MUFG Union Bank, N.A. as custodial bank.
+At June 30, 2017, the investment portfolios were maintained at MUFG Union Bank, N.A. as custodial bank.
 OCTA's Commingled Investment Pool is managed by four private sector investment managers.
 Separate investment manager accounts are maintained for the proceeds of bond issues, with the earnings for each bond issue accounted for separately.
 Cash from other OCTA revenue sources is commingled for investment purposes in the OCTA Commingled Investment Pool, with investment earnings allocated to the different accounts based on average daily account balances.

 OCTA holds investments that are measured at fair value on a recurring basis.
 OCTA categorizes the fair value measurements of its investments based on the hierarchy established by GAAP.
 The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are inputs-other than quoted prices included in Level 1-that are observable including quoted prices for similar assets in active markets and quoted prices for identical or similar assets in markets that are not active; Level 3 inputs are unobservable inputs.
-OCTA's leveled investments are measured using Level 2 inputs.
+Refer to the OCTA Comprehensive Annual Financial Report (CAFR) for details on valuation techniques and fair value hierarchy.

 Investments in U.S. government and U.S. agency securities, medium-term notes, repurchase agreements, variable and floating rate securities, mortgage and asset-backed securities and corporate notes are carried at fair value based on quoted market prices, except for money market investments and participating interest-earning investment contracts with a remaining maturity of one year or less at purchase date, which are carried at amortized cost which approximates fair value.
 The Orange County Treasury Investment Pool (OCIP) is carried at fair value based on the value of each participating dollar as provided by the OCIP.
-The state managed Local Agency Investment Fund (LAIF) is carried at fair value based on the value of each participating dollar as provided by LAIF.
+The state managed Local Agency Investment Fund (LAIF) is carried at fair value based on the value of each participating dollar as provided by the VAIF.